George Pell: Accusations of misconduct

 Criticisms of Pell's conduct and manner towards victims and perpetrators have been aired in the Australian media and considered at the royal commission.
 His appearances before the royal commission were met with intense public interest in Australia.
 He was heckled from the public galleries.
 Pell has complained of unfair treatment from the media and "relentless character assassination".

 An SBS article by Debi Marshall included suggestions Pell had ignored accounts of physical and child sexual abuse and covered up such abuse.
 Marshall raised the allegation that Pell had attempted to "bribe" a victim.
-However, Pell was cross-examined by Counsel Assisting Gail Furness over the widely publicised statement that in 1993, he attempted to bribe David Ridsdale into silence, when David Ridsdale called him about the historical misconduct of his child-molesting priest uncle Gerald Ridsdale.
+However, Pell was cross-examined by Counsel Assisting Gail Furness over the widely publicised statement that in 1993, he attempted to bribe David Ridsdale into silence when Ridsdale called him about the historical misconduct of his child-molesting priest uncle Gerald Ridsdale.
 In her final submission, Furness conceded that the allegation was unlikely to be an accurate interpretation of Pell's intent, as it was already known that Gerald Ridsdale was under investigation by police, and David Ridsdale was requesting a private process and not suggesting he wanted to go to police.

-The royal commission also considered evidence of Pell's "knowledge of rumours, allegations or complaints of Dowlan's sexual abuse of children in Ballarat", also raised in Marshall's article.
+The royal commission also considered evidence of Pell's "knowledge of rumours, allegations or complaints of Edward Dowlan's sexual abuse of children in Ballarat", also raised in Marshall's article.
 One witness said he had gone to "Pell's presbytery" in Ballarat to warn him about Dowlan.
 Pell submitted evidence that he did not live in Ballarat or in that presbytery at the time, and the counsel-assisting said in her final submission that "Cardinal Pell's evidence about his living arrangements and duties in 1973 and 1974 make it less likely that he was at St Patrick's presbytery late in the afternoon on a week day."